velerofinance/pymaker/docs/index.rst

 It was designed to simplify and facilitate creation of external profit-seeking agents, usually called keepers, that operate around the stablecoin set of smart contracts.
-The API can also be used to automate certain tasks for other entities involved in the platform, like DAI issuers or traders.
+The API can also be used to automate certain tasks for other entities involved in the platform, like USDV issuers or traders.

 General